-Similar to 2020, staff have recommended implementing SPAs in areas near Bronte Beach Park, Coronation Park, and Tannery Park areas for 2021.
-Along with the increased restrictions and penalties, staff are recommending courtesy parking permits to residents within the SPA.
-These permits will allow the resident or their guest to park in designated areas with the permit on display.
+Similar to 2020, staff have implemented SPAs in areas near Bronte Beach Park, Coronation Park, and Tannery Park areas for 2021.
+Along with the increased restrictions and penalties, courtesy parking permits have been issued to residents within the SPA.
+These permits allow the resident or their guest to park in designated areas with the permit on display.
 This program may address overflow parking concerns during COVID restrictions.
 Further consideration for ongoing programs should take into account the cost of implementing, managing and enforcing, as SPAs provide a temporary program.